 Carlos went into hiding the second Penny arrived, so they closed Penny in her cage briefly so we could give Carlos some love.
 Jim tried to pick him up… he didn’t succeed:

 Then it was off to lunch at an incredible Chinese Buffet.
 It was very different from the Chinese Buffet’s I’ve been to around here.
 The food was super fresh, much of it made to order, and the selections were incredible.
-We all ate very well [one thing I love about Jim is he never fails to express himself in photos]:
+We all ate very well [one thing I love about Jim is he never fails to express himself]: